Raster Translation Basics: Converting Bands and Palettes

 When viewing the CDED raster in the Data Inspector, we can see that the interpretation is defined in “Band 0 (INT32)”.

-3. Run the translation
+3. Run the Translation

 When the user runs the translation in Workbench, the raster is translated from source to destination without any errors.
 Converting from CDED to GeoTIFF is successful because the band interpretation is compatible — GeoTIFF supports a wide variety of interpretations, and Int32 (32-bit integer values) is among them.